ashton14/muttle-new/README.md

 # muttle
-Web application to develop student software testing habits through mutation testing.
+Web application to develop student software testing habits through improved testing feedback.

 ## Usage:
 `muttle <command> [--dev | --no-build]` (only to be run from **project root**)